vipulpathak113/FrontendInterviewQuestions/README.md

 React forwardRef is a method that allows parent components pass down (i.e., “forward”) refs to their children

 ----------------------------------------------------------------------------------------------------
--- webAPI
+- webAPI
  APIs that are built into the browser and provide native features that can also be used in a web app.
 Provide an interface for websites and client applications to have data access.

 ----------------------------------------------------------------------------------------------------
 - Doctype:
-The <!DOCTYPE html> (syntax for HTML5) declaration is used to inform a website visitor's browser that the document being rendered is an HTML document
+The ```<!DOCTYPE html>``` (syntax for HTML5) declaration is used to inform a website visitor's browser that the document being rendered is an HTML document

 --------------------------------------------
 - Semantic tags:
 Semantic HTML or semantic markup is HTML that introduces meaning to the web page rather than just presentation.
-Ex: <header><footer><main><nav>
+Ex: ```<header><footer><main><nav>```
 --------------------------------------------
 - **Security attacks on frontend:**
     - **Clickjacking:**
-    Clickjacking, also known as a “UI redress attack”, is when an attacker uses multiple transparent or opaque layers to trick a user into clicking on a button or link on another page when they were intending to click on the top level page.<br>
+    Clickjacking, also known as a “UI redress attack”, is when an attacker uses multiple transparent or opaque layers to trick a user into clicking on a button or link on another page when they were intending to click on the top level page.<br/>
     ***Prevention:***
         - X-Frame-Options HTTP header with value same origin
         - "Content-Security-Policy", "frame-ancestors 'self';"

     - **Cross Site Scripting (XSS):**
-    XSS attacks occur when an attacker uses a web application to send malicious code, generally in the form of a browser side script, to a different end user<br>
+    XSS attacks occur when an attacker uses a web application to send malicious code, generally in the form of a browser side script, to a different end user<br/>
     ***Prevention:***
-    To prevent this attack in pure JS, let’s write a custom function that looks out for special characters such as “<” , “>” and “&”
+    To prevent this attack in pure JS, let’s write a custom function that looks out for special characters such as ```'<' , '>' and '&' ```

+    ```js
     String.prototype.escape = function() {
         var tagsToReplace = {
             '&': '&amp;',